 After that, I rewrote it yet again.
 While I liked the version that won the award, I still felt it needed work.
 So I rewrote it from scratch.
 Later it was published in the TALES FROM THE MIST anthology and eventually released as a single.

-Horror tales often end without explanation or definitive closure, leaving readers to use their imaginations.
-I’m usually fine when short stories do that.
-But, this one still felt incomplete to me.
 I have plans to add to this story at some point in the future and it will be at least a novella length.
 I had hoped to do so long before now, but issues with my health got in the way.
 If you had heard about this expansion and had hoped to get a copy, my sincerest apologies.
-I still hope that I will be able to get this done.
-If you’d like to receive a free copy of it whenever it’s available, please sign up for my newsletter and I’ll send you a link to download it.
+If you’d like to receive a free copy of it whenever it’s available, please sign up for my newsletter.

 Thank you for your patience and for reading my work.